JasonBee/wtbugreportgenerator/README.md

 4) Once this is done, a finder window is opened to the folder with the collected data.
 You are asked to review what's been collected.
 We do this so you can delete any garbage or incorrectly captured files.
 You can choose to add additional information such screen caps, missed log files, or love notes to the developers.

-5) Finally, you are asked to entery Y/N answer, and if Y is chosen the folder is zipped up and the source folder deleted.
-You will now create a bug report, and attach the zipped file you have created.
+5) Finally, you are asked to enter a Y/N answer, and if Y is chosen the folder is zipped up and the source folder deleted.
+You will now have to manually create a bug report, and attach the zipped file you have created.
+Drag and drop is supported on the WT forums so adding the resulting zip file is easy and fast.